Wellbeing, Counselling & Education services

 What would it be like to live your best life?

 For so many who have experienced adverse childhood experiences including abuse and trauma, living their best life is badly distorted due to the effects of the abuse they’ve experienced.
 This is where Karen can help.
 She can provide you with the tools to help gain control back of your life and move forward with ease and confidence.

-Karen is a skilled practitioner in a number of therapies including Cognitive Behavioural Therapy, Gestalt Therapy, Art Therapy, Narrative Therapy, the theory of self-compasssion and Positive Psychology strategies.
+Karen is a skilled practitioner in a number of therapies including Cognitive Behavioural Therapy, Art Therapy, Narrative Therapy and Positive Psychology strategies.